HentaiBigUncle/CMDrawer/README.md

 **Features:**

 **·** Use your mouse (touchpad) to draw ascii-graphics in working area.
-You can change active symbol for drawing and its color in Tools menu.
+You can change active symbol for drawing, its size and color in Tools menu.

 **·** Clear working area if needed